bevyengine/bevy/_release-content/release-notes/infinite_grid.md

 pull_requests: [ 23482 ]
 ---

+*TODO: Add a screenshot of the infinite grid with a real model.*

 When working on a 3d scene in an editor it's often very useful to have a transparent grid that indicates the ground plane and the major axis.

 There are various techniques to render an infinite grid and avoid artifacts.